RedHatInsights/insights-core-messaging/README.md

 will use `/tmp` if no path is provided.

 `extract_timeout` is the number of seconds the engine will attempt to extract an archive.
-It raises an exception if the timeout is exceeded or will try forever if no timeout is specified.
+It raises an exception if the timeout is exceeded or tries forever if no timeout is specified.

 ```yaml
 # insights.parsers.redhat_release must be loaded and enabled for